 Demonizing the white working class as disproportionately prone to white supremacist thinking serves a reactionary political agenda.
 It delegitimizes the economic pain suffered by the white working class in an age of mounting debt, downward mobility, decreasing life expectancy, and shrinking opportunity. (“Be happy for coal miners losing their health insurance.
 They’re getting exactly what they voted for,” Daily Kos founder Markos Moulitsas proclaimed in one recent post.)
 It makes it easier to dismiss the grievances of white workers as racial backlash, mere tribal scapegoating.

 Too many imagine that the occupants of what Clinton called “a basket of deplorables” toil in vanishing Rust Belt factories, auto plants, or Christ-haunted and gun-toting farming communities.

 Richard Spencer, the product of elite Dallas circles, calls this entire narrative into question.
-Many of the deplorables sit comfortably in board rooms, enjoy the view from their penthouses or, like Spencer, bask in sunsets at ski resort towns like Whitefish, Montana as they plot how to dam the rising tide of color.
+Many of the deplorables sit comfortably in board rooms, enjoy the view from their penthouses or, like Spencer, bask in sunsets at ski resort towns like Whitefish, Montana as they plot how to dam the sing tide of color.